DecisionsDev/decisions-on-kafka/docs/chapters/subscenario1.md

 ![use case 1](../../docs/images/usecase1.png)

-1. Create the first Client Application : Open a command line in the project ODM-DecisionServer-JSE-Kafka root folder, and then run the command below.
+1. Create the first Client Application: Open a command line in the project ODM-DecisionServer-JSE-Kafka root folder, and then run the command below.
 It sends a payload corresponding to the loan request.
 In this request the amount is 10000 and the yearlyIncome is 200000.

 `$ mvn exec:java -Dexec.mainClass="odm.ds.Kafka.odmjse.clientapp.ClientApplication" -Dexec.args="'{\"borrower\":{\"lastName\" : \"Smith\",\"firstName\" : \"Alice\", \"birthDate\":191977200000,\"SSN\":\"800-12-0234\",\"zipCode\":\"75012\",\"creditScore\":200,\"yearlyIncome\":200000},